ISF-DDU/ISF-website/CONTRIBUTING.md

-# ISF Club Website Contribution Guide 🌟
+# ISF Website Contribution Guide 🌟

 Hey there Future opensource Superstar! 👋 We're thrilled that you want to be a part of creating the ISF's website.
 Don't worry if you're new to this, we're here to guide you every step of the way! 🚀